naerbnic/sci-compiler/README.md

 The SCI Script Compiler is a command-line tool that compiles SCI game scripts into resources that can be used to build SCI engine games, or to patch existing Sierra SCI games.
-It is intended to be buildable on MacOS and Linux, with possible Windows support in the future.
+We intend to support Windows, Linux, and MacOS.

 This is a **work in progress**, and the interface to the tool is in flux at this moment.